brson/brson.github.com/_posts/2013-01-16-emulating-try-finally-in-rust.md

 If we just gave it a name  `d` Rust would emit an unused variable warning, but prefixing the name with `_` turns that warning off.

-One might be further tempted to shorten it even further, replacing the variable with `_`:
+One might be tempted to shorten it even further, replacing the variable with `_`:

     let _ = FinalizerStruct {